-I know it’s weird to think about making Christmas cookies when you’re still planning a summer camping trip, but now’s the time to start Christmas prepping so you can chill when Christmas does roll around.
+I know it’s weird to think about making Christmas cookies when you’re still planning a summer camping trip, but now’s the time to start Christmas shopping prep so you can chill when the holidays do roll around.
 Too fast.

 If you follow this guide, the last two weeks before the holidays, you’ll be all zen in your fleece leggings, with a hot cup of cocoa in hand and Christmas music playing in the background.

 For more holiday shopping tips, money-saving deals, and coupons download the KCL app.

 Christmas Shopping To Do List for July: Make a List